 For more information: See the Bursar's page on Perkins Loans.

 The federal government has allowed the Federal Perkins Loan Program to expire in 2017.
-Therefore, no colleges may offer new Perkins Loans in the 2018-2019 academic year or beyond.
+Therefore, no colleges may offer new Perkins Loans beginning in the 2018-2019 academic year.